-All lateness and absences are recorded by the class teachers and the Admissions Officer.
+All lateness and absences are recorded by the class teachers and the office administrator.
 Reasons will be sought for all absence or lateness.
-Attendance is monitored through these systems and referrals to the Designated Child Protection Officers can be made.
-Parents and carers will always be informed of concerns around attendance at the earliest point.
-If attendance concerns continue, the school may refer to the Education Welfare Service.
+Attendance is monitored through these systems and parents and carers will always be informed of concerns around attendance at the earliest point.
+If attendance concerns continue, the school may refer to the Education and Inclusion Service.

 Absence During Term Time

 We would encourage parents and carers not to take their children out of school during term time.
 Every day of your child’s education counts.
 If holidays during term time are necessary, then a request must be put in writing to the Headteacher.
-Holidays will only be authorized in extenuating circumstances.
-In some cases, parents and carers will be asked to discuss the reasons for extended school holidays.
+Requests for absences in term time will only be authorised in exceptional circumstances as determined by the local authority.

-Please click on the links below to view our current safeguarding policies:
+Please visit our policies page to view our current safeguarding policies:

 At Brighstone, your child’s safety is very important to us.
-We pride ourselves on protecting your child whilst still being able to enjoy the wonders of what the World Wide Web has to offer us, not not only as an amazing learning tool, but also for your child’s enjoyment
+We pride ourselves on protecting your child whilst still being able to enjoy the wonders of what the internet has to offer us, not only as an amazing learning tool, but also for your child’s enjoyment.